sven-hash/docs/src/nodes/network-requester-setup.md

 ## Ports
 ### Requester port reference

-All requester-specific port configuration can be found in `$HOME/.nym/clients/<YOUR_ID>/config/config.toml` & `$HOME/.nym/service-providers/<YOUR_ID>/config/config.toml`.
+All network-requester-specific port configuration can be found in `$HOME/.nym/service-providers/<YOUR_ID>/config/config.toml`.
 If you do edit any port configs, remember to restart your client and requester processes.

 | Default port | Use                       |
 |--------------|---------------------------|